marcschaffer/academic-kickstart/content/project/project2/index.md

 ---
-title: A Primer on Regression Analysis & Evaluation
+title: A Primer on Regression Analysis
 summary: An in-class example for basic regression analysis.
 tags:
 - Data Modules